pilotmoon/PopClip-Extensions/source/Obsidian.popclipext/readme.md

 # Obsidian PopClip Extension

+Captures the selected text to [Obsidian][obsidian], placing it either in a specified file or in the Daily Note page, optionally under a configurable heading.

+When the text is captured from a supported browser, the source link will be added.

 **⚠️ Heads up!
-You'll need to prepare Obsidian to receive clippings.
+Preparation steps in Obsidian are needed.
 Please read the Configuration section carefully.**

-Captures the selected text to [Obsidian][obsidian], placing it either in a specified file or in the Daily Note page, optionally under a configurable heading.

-When the text is captured from a supported browser, the source link will be added.

 ## Configuration

 Prerequisites:

 - Install [Obsidian][obsidian].
-- Install and enable the [Obsidian Advanced URL][uri-plugin] community plugin.
+- 👉 Install and enable the [Obsidian Advanced URL][uri-plugin] community plugin. 👈
 - Know the name of the destination vault in Obsidian.
 - Decide whether you want to append to Daily Note or a named file.
   - For Daily Note: